Piracy in the Persian Gulf: Organized piracy under the Wahhabis

 Around 1805, the Wahhabis maintained an unsteady suzerainty over parts of the southern Persian coast.
 They implemented a system of organized raids on foreign shipping.
-The vice-regent of the Pirate Coast, Husain bin Ali, compelled the Al Qasimi chiefs to send their vessels to plunder all the trade ships of the Persian Gulf without exception.
+The vice-regent of the Pirate Coast, Husain bin Ali, compelled the Qawasim chiefs to send their vessels to plunder all the trade ships of the Persian Gulf without exception.
 He kept one-fifth of the loot for himself.
-Arnold Wilson suggests that the Al Qasimi tribe members acted against their will so as not to incur the vengeance of the Wahhabis.
-However, upon remarking on the rampant increase in piracy starting in 1805, J. G. Lorimer, a British chronicler, perceives this view as extreme, and believes the Al Qasimi acted within their volition.
-With military and financial backing from the Emirate of Dir'iyah, Qasimis aimed to spread Wahhabi doctrines across the Gulf region.
-They had a powerful naval force and sought to end the rising European colonial infiltration on their trade and commercial routes.
-The strategic port-city of Ras al-Khaimah, the capital of the Qawasim, offered ample opportunity for Wahhabi vessels to conduct quick, decisive attacks on British vessels from India and in the Gulf.
-Half of the booty captured from British ships were sent directly as tribute to the Emir of Diriyah.
-Throughout the 1800s, Wahhabi-Qasimi navy continually launched numerous naval attacks on British fleet and merchant ships.
+Arnold Wilson suggests that the Qawasim tribe acted against their will so as not to incur the vengeance of the Wahhabis.
+However, upon remarking on the rampant increase in piracy starting in 1805, J. G. Lorimer, a British chronicler, perceives this view as extreme, and believes the Qawasim acted within their volition.
+The strategic port-city of Ras Al Khaimah, the capital of the Qawasim, offered ample opportunity for Wahhabi vessels to conduct quick, decisive attacks on British vessels from India and in the Gulf.